tjadams/PickAgent/README.md

 ## 🔧 2.
 Installation
-NOTE: One of the dependencies, SAPIEN, is not available for Mac OS.
-Please use Ubuntu or another supported OS.
+NOTE: Some of the dependencies, simpler-env + ManiSkill2_real2sim + SAPIEN, are not available for Mac OS and also require a nVIDA GPU.
+Work in progress to migrate this to mujoco

 ```bash
 # Create and activate conda environment